 Low histamine teas and coffee alternatives

 Don't forget to pin the post!

-Please follow the advice of your doctor as to all medical treatments, supplements, and dietary choices, as set out in my disclaimer.
+When using this low histamine shopping list, please follow the advice of your doctor as to all medical treatments, supplements, and dietary choices, as set out in my disclaimer.
 I am not a medical professional, and this is simply my story and the resources that are helpful to me.